CNA Requirements by State:

 How much money do CNA’s make?

 A CNA’s salary is determined by place of employment, state, type of work setting, experience, and even by the availability of direct care professionals in the locale.
-In the United States, the average starting salary for $9.25 to $12.75 per hour.
-Read this article for a breakdown of CNA salary by state.
+In the United States, the 2019 median annual pay was $29,640*

 Can I enroll in an online CNA program?